juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-overview.md

 ---

-### What are StackPath sites, and why should I use them?
+### What are StackPath sites, and how do they help me?

-The site is how we control the delivery of content through the StackPath network.
-This includes configuration of features available through the CDN, as well as WAF, and Serverless Scripting.
+**Sites** are how we control the delivery of content through the StackPath network.
+This includes configuration of features available through the Content Delivery Network (CDN), as well as Web Application Firewall (WAF), and Serverless Scripting.

 A site acts as the bridge between servicing the requests from users via one or more *Delivery domains*, and grabbing the static *assets* for those requests from the servers where the assets are hosted, called the *origin*.
 It's a quick and easy way to improve your application performance.